-iPhone X vs iPhone 8: Which new Apple flagship should you buy?
+iPhone X vs iPhone 8: Should you pick up an Apple flagship this year?

-Apple recently took the wraps off of no less than three new phones, but which one should you buy?
+In September 2017 Apple took the wraps off of no less than three new phones, but which one should you buy?
 Or is better just to skip them all?
+Allow us to explain.

 Yes, that’s right.
 Apple ditched the iPhone 7S and jumped straight to the iPhone 8, which is unusual in itself – but the surprises don’t stop there.
 The iPhone X (or iPhone 10) is a special celebratory device designed to celebrate the 10th anniversary of the iPhone line, and it’s a radical departure from previous models.